Skip to content

 Outdoor use

-Weatherproof design.
-If you plan to install the charger outdoors, look for models designed to withstand various weather conditions.
-These EV chargers typically possess robust weatherproofing features, ensuring they function reliably in rain, snow, and extreme temperatures.
-For those living in regions with cold winters, it's essential to also consider the impact of cold weather on electric cars and their charging performance to ensure a seamless charging experience year-round.
+If you plan to have the EV charger installation outdoors, make sure it is rated for indoor and outdoor use.
+Outdoor-rated chargers are designed to withstand various weather conditions, ensuring durability and longevity.
+For those living in regions with cold winters, it's essential to also consider the impact of cold weather on your electric car and EV battery to ensure a seamless charging experience year-round.

 Certifications